-Unlike natural disasters, cyberattacks aren’t random events.
-They are the direct result of human actions, targeting individuals and organisations to gain – or prevent – access to sensitive information.
+Cyberattacks aren’t random events.
+They’re the direct result of human intent, targeting individuals and organisations to gain – or prevent – access to sensitive information.
 No matter what industry you’re involved in, your organisation is a tempting target for cybercriminal activity.

 In this article, we look at what cybersecurity is, the most common types of cyber attacks, and some simple cybersecurity practices you can implement to help protect your business and keep it safe from cyberattacks.

 Cybersecurity is the practice of protecting networks, devices, and data from unauthorised access.
 It involves securing sensitive systems and information from unlawful use while ensuring the confidentiality, integrity, and availability of all related data.
 The term applies in various contexts, from business to mobile computing, and falls into a few common categories.